Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-A Mass of Christian Burial will be held on Wednesday, November 15th 2023 at 11:00 AM at Immaculate Conception Catholic Church in Blanchardville.
-The service will be live cast for the public on the Saether Funeral Service Facebook page https://www.facebook.com/saetherfuneralservice.
-Father John Hendrick will officiate.
-Burial will be in the Calvary Cemetery in Blanchardville.
-A short visiting of family and friends will be held for one hour prior to the service.
-A funeral lunch will be held following the service at Blanchard Hall, Main Street Blanchardville.
+A visitation for Erna will be held on Saturday, December 23rd from 10:00 am until 12:30pm at New Hope Lutheran in Hollandale.
+A funeral service will follow at 12:30 PM at the church.
+The service will be live cast for the public on the Saether Funeral Service Facebook page.
+Rev. Chris Strohm of New Hope Lutheran will officiate.
+Burial will be in the Long Valley Cemetery in rural Hollandale.
+A funeral lunch will follow at the Hollandale American Legion/Community building.
 Saether Funeral Service of Blanchardville is assisting the family.
-Online memories and condolences can be shared with the family at saetherfuneralservice.com.
+Online memories and condolences can be shared with the family at www.saetherfuneralservice.com